thadguidry/pub/README.md

 ### 2.2.
 Data types

-There are 7 data types, same as the ones defined in OMA LWM2M [1].
+There are 7 data types, same as the ones defined in [OMA LWM2M](http://www.openmobilealliance.org/release/LightweightM2M/V1_0-20170208-A/OMA-TS-LightweightM2M-V1_0-20170208-A.pdf).

 1. String: A UTF-8 string, the minimum and/or maximum length of the String MAY be defined.
 2. Integer: An 8, 16, 32 or 64-bit signed integer.
 The valid range of the value for a Resource SHOULD be defined.
 This data type is also used for the purpose of enumeration.